corbado/example-passkeys-php-symfony/README.md

 ![image](https://user-images.githubusercontent.com/23581140/205909459-7ed3d679-b313-40d3-85be-1178b80a1594.png)
 To verify that your instance is running without errors enter `http://localhost:8000/ping` into your browser.
 If "pong" is displayed, you can continue with the next step.

-#### 2.2.2.
+#### 2.2.3.
 Ngrok

 The endpoints of your local system have to be public so Corbado can send requests there.
 To make your local instance publicly availbale we use [ngrok](https://ngrok.com/download) which is a reverse proxy service.
 It assigns you a globally available URL and forwards all incoming requests to your local instance.
 It can be installed using:
 ```
 curl -s https://ngrok-agent.s3.amazonaws.com/ngrok.asc | sudo tee /etc/apt/trusted.gpg.d/ngrok.asc >/dev/null && echo "deb https://ngrok-agent.s3.amazonaws.com buster main" | sudo tee /etc/apt/sources.list.d/ngrok.list && sudo apt update && sudo apt install ngrok
 ```

-You can start your ngrok instance by typing `ngrok http 8000`.
+Since symfony in default launches its server on port 8000, we will use the ngrok service on that port.
+You can start your ngrok instance on port 8000 by typing `ngrok http 8000`.
 In your terminal you should see the following:
 ![image](https://user-images.githubusercontent.com/23581140/205919914-986f95ea-7c32-4501-a651-f47b16e3b2e2.png)

 Entering the URL which is inside the red rectangle with `/ping` as path (In our case `https://d15e-212-204-96-162.eu.ngrok.io/ping`) should now display "pong" as well since this ngrok URL just forwards requests to your local instance.